What is Extrusion Process?

 Applications of Extrusion Molding –

-#2 Structural parts made aluminum extrusion molding is widely used in oil industries.
+#2 Structural parts made by aluminum extrusion molding are widely used in oil industries.

-#3 Tubes and hollow pipes are also among the most widely accepted products made in extrusion molding, accepted in many industries.
+#3 Tubes and hollow pipes are also among the most widely accepted products in extrusion molding, which are accepted in many industries.

 #4 Construction industry is also supported by extrusion molding as it provides high-quality railings and construction equipment.

 #1 The products can be manufactured at high speed, maintaining a high volume.
 So it’s fast and cost-effective at the same time.

 #2 More on cost-effectiveness.
 It’s relatively inexpensive as the leftovers or waste can be recycled multiple times, and even the machinery itself can be worked 24 hours a day without spending much on additional maintenance.